MathWebSearch/frontend/README.md

       starts a provisional production build  to serve the static files and proxy the backend calls

    - for convenience there is also a dockerfile to create an docker image

+## Accessing Logs:
+The server maintains the search logs as a csv file.
+These logs can be accessed at `<server_url>/api/getlogs`.

 ## License